Zinc Architectural Panels In Construction

 Fun Facts About Zinc

 - Despite being a metal, zinc is an essential nutrient for both humans and plants.
-Zinc is found in cells present in the human body and is vital for supporting the immune system and many biological functions, including disease resistance, wound healing, and digestion.
+Zinc exists in human cells, crucial for the immune system, disease resistance, wound healing, and digestion.
 It also amplifies the sense of taste and smell.

 - Zinc has such a long half-life that its radioactivity is almost non-existent.